I am terrified. I don’t know why, I just am.

 Cold Pack: A Cold pack, a baggie of ice or even ice chips may help relieve the pain from a sore tooth.
 Either from the outside, or inside (ice chips) Although sometimes putting ice directly on the sore tooth might make the pain worse if there is a lot of sensitivity.

-Hot Compress/Heating Pad: Laying on a heating pad or hot compres when you have a aching tooth can help relieve some pain.
+Hot Compress/Heating Pad: Laying on a heating pad or hot compress when you have an aching tooth can help relieve some pain.
 It can also help reduce any swelling that may be in your mouth.

 All of these remedies aren’t a fix, they are simply to help relieve pain caused by a toothache or infection.
-Seeing a dentist is really the only way to cure yourself from these ailments however, if seeing one right away isn’t an option, all of these choices will bring you great relief until you can get in to see one.
+Seeing a dentist is really the only way to cure yourself from these ailments however, so if you’re showing signs of this or experiencing a lot of pain then book an emergency visit dentist as soon as possible.
+If seeing one right away isn’t an option, all of these choices will bring you great relief until you can get in to see one.
 If you are really in a ton of pain or the swelling is just too much, head to your local ER they will help you.

 Let’s hear it!
 Any neat tricks you’ve learned to help with toothache pain?